Behavior that is prohibited in the library includes, but is not limited to, the following:

 Approved by the Board of Trustees January 20, 2009

-A laptop computer with a WiFi Internet card that supports the WiFi standard (also known as IEEE 802.11b or g).
+A laptop computer or device with a WiFi Internet card that supports the WiFi standard (also known as IEEE 802.11b or g or n).

 WEP = disable WEP encryption